The statutory functions of the Governing Body are to:

 Term of Office End Date: 24/09/2025

 It is a privilege to serve as a Governor of Easingwold Primary school.
 I am the pastor of Hope Church Easingwold and I long to serve our local community.
 I loved my time at school and am keen to see that our children are able to enjoy and thrive in their education.
-I am married to Helen and have four children, three of whom are already in the school with one more set to join in the coming years, so I have a particular interest in the long term state of the school.
+I am married to Helen and have four children, three of whom are currently in the school so I have a particular interest in the long term state of the school.
 I have eight years experience as a teacher of Mathematics in a senior school, and two years experience as treasurer of a charity.
 I am particularly passionate that education should be well-rounded and enjoyable.
-I have recently been appointed as Chair of the Resources Committee, having been a member since its inception.
+I am the Chair of the Resources Committee, having been a member since its inception.
 I look forward to continuing to support the school and the Governing Body in this role.

 Type of Governor: Local Authority Governor